ncspimenta/bolsonaro-foreign-policy/IPRI_Data/README.md

 - `/output/`: Summary of main results and interpretations (not yet uploaded).
 - `article.pdf`: Research article draft based on this project (not yet uploaded).

 ## Code and Scripts

 - `01-data-cleaning-P9.R`: Merges weekly survey files and standardizes responses to question P9 (government approval).
 Output: `opinion_by_week.csv`.

 - `01-visualization-approval-trends.R`: Generates the time-series plot of public opinion between Weeks 1–29 (based on P9), highlighting key foreign policy events and the election period.
 Output: `fig_1_gov_opinion.png`.

 - `02-data-cleaning-P8.R`: Standardizes responses to question P8 (government evaluation).
 Output: `p8_by_week.csv`.

 - `02-visualization-approval-trends.R`: Generates the time-series plot of public opinion between Weeks 1-29 (based on P8), highlighting key foreign policy events and the election period.
 Output: `fig_2_gov_opinion.png`.

 - `03-data-cleaning-PF14-low-income`: Standardizes responses to question PF14 (monthly income up to 10 minimum wages).
 Output: `opinion_by_week_income_filtered.csv`.

 - `03-visualization-approval-low-income.R`: Generates the time-series plot of government approval between Weeks 1-29 among respondents earning up to 10 minimum wages (excluding those without income), based on P9 and PF14.
 Key foreign policy events and the election period were highlighted.
 Output: `fig_3_gov_opinion_inc_1.png`.

 - `04-data-cleaning-PF14-high-income.R`: Standardizes responses to question PF14 (monthly income greater than 10 minimum wages).
 Output: `opinion_by_week_income_high.csv`.

 - `04-visualization-approval-high-income.R`: Generates the time-series plot of government approval between Weeks 1-29 among respondents earning more than 10 minimum wages, based on P9 and PF14.
 Key foreign policy events and the election period were highlighted.
 Output: `fig_4_gov_opinion_inc_2.png`.

 - `05-visualization-wordcloud-week7.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 7 of the IPRI survey.
 Cleans and merges all relevant columns and filters out generic or non-substantive responses.
 Output: `fig_5_wordcloud_wk7.png`.

 - `06-visualization-wordcloud-week8.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 8 of the IPRI survey.
 Cleans and merges all relevant columns and filters out generic or non-substantive responses.
 Output: `fig_6_wordcloud_wk8.png`.

 - `07-visualization-wordcloud-week9.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 9 of the IPRI survey.
 Cleans and merges all relevant columns and filters out generic or non-substantive responses.
 Output: `fig_7_wordcloud_wk9.png`.

 - `08-visualization-wordcloud-week16.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 16 of the IPRI survey.
 Cleans and merges all relevant columns and filters out generic or non-substantive responses.
 Output: `fig_8_wordcloud_wk16.png`.

 - `09-visualization-wordcloud-week17.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 17 of the IPRI survey.
 Cleans and merges all relevant columns and filters out generic or non-substantive responses.
 Output: `fig_9_wordcloud_wk17.png`.

 - `10-visualization-wordcloud-week18.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 18 of the IPRI survey.
 Cleans and merges all relevant columns and filters out generic or non-substantive responses.
 Output: `fig_10_wordcloud_wk18.png`.

+- `11-visualization-wordcloud-week7-low-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 7 of the IPRI survey, limited to respondents earning up to 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_11_wordcloud_wk7_low_income.png`.

+- `12-visualization-wordcloud-week8-low-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 8 of the IPRI survey, limited to respondents earning up to 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_12_wordcloud_wk8_low_income.png`.

+- `13-visualization-wordcloud-week9-low-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 9 of the IPRI survey, limited to respondents earning up to 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_13_wordcloud_wk9_low_income.png`.

+- `14-visualization-wordcloud-week16-low-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 16 of the IPRI survey, limited to respondents earning up to 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_14_wordcloud_wk16_low_income.png`.

+- `15-visualization-wordcloud-week17-low-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 17 of the IPRI survey, limited to respondents earning up to 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_15_wordcloud_wk17_low_income.png`.

+- `16-visualization-wordcloud-week18-low-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 18 of the IPRI survey, limited to respondents earning up to 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_16_wordcloud_wk18_low_income.png`.

+- `17-visualization-wordcloud-week7-high-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 7 of the IPRI survey, limited to respondents earning more than 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_17_wordcloud_wk7_high_income.png`.

+- `18-visualization-wordcloud-week8-high-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 8 of the IPRI survey, limited to respondents earning more than 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_18_wordcloud_wk8_high_income.png`.

+- `19-visualization-wordcloud-week9-high-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 9 of the IPRI survey, limited to respondents earning more than 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_19_wordcloud_wk9_high_income.png`.

+- `20-visualization-wordcloud-week16-high-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 16 of the IPRI survey, limited to respondents earning more than 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_20_wordcloud_wk16_high_income.png`.

+- `21-visualization-wordcloud-week17-high-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 17 of the IPRI survey, limited to respondents earning more than 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_21_wordcloud_wk17_high_income.png`.

+- `22-visualization-wordcloud-week18-high-income.R`: Generates a wordcloud of responses to open-ended questions (P01 and P02) from Week 18 of the IPRI survey, limited to respondents earning more than 10 minimum wages/month (PF14).
+Cleans and merges all relevant columns and filters out generic or non-substantive responses.
+Output: `fig_22_wordcloud_wk17_high_income.png`.

 All scripts are written in R and located in the `/scripts/` directory.

 ## Data Source

 All raw data comes from the official open data repository of the Brazilian government:
 [gov.br/secom](https://www.gov.br/secom/pt-br/composicao/orgaos-especificos-singulares/secretaria-de-publicidade-e-patrocinio/departamentos/departamento-de-pesquisa/dados-abertos-de-pesquisas-de-opiniao)

 ## Notes

 - Weeks 2 to 5 were excluded because they focused exclusively on regional-level samples, whereas the analysis is based on nationally representative weekly surveys to ensure comparability across time.

 - Special-topic monthly surveys were also excluded, as they did not follow the same structure, timing, or thematic focus as the regular weekly rounds.
 Their inclusion could introduce inconsistencies and bias the temporal analysis of public opinion dynamics during 2022.

+- We explored stratified wordclouds based on respondents’ income (PF14), separating those earning more than and less than or equal to 10 minimum wages.
+However, due to a substantial imbalance in sample sizes — with high-income respondents representing only a small fraction of the full sample — we chose not to include these figures in the main analysis.
+While the scripts remain available in the repository for transparency, they were excluded from the article to maintain analytical focus and avoid misleading visual comparisons.